ladislas/harry/README.md

 Here are the things we want to accomplish more or less ordered by importance.
 We have to :

 *	Secure the PHP mail() - IMPORTANT
+*	Create a php template of our pages - IMPORTANT
+*	Add the FAQ and the Contact pages - IMPORTANT
 *	Create subdomain alpha.harrywishyouwell.com and redirect to it
 *	Count the number of people visiting the website - WIP
 *	Count the number of people visiting the website at the same time